elliotwutingfeng/NUSCSMODS/_posts/CS3230/2020-09-07-cs3230-lecture-5-greedy-algorithms.md

 - Each edge (u,v) can be inserted into Q at most twice.
 	- Adding edges from u
     -　Adding edges from v
-- The size of Q is at most M hence insertion is logm time
+- The size of Q is at most M hence insertion/deletion is logm time

-- Time complexity O(mLogn)
+- Time complexity O(mLogn) because n^2 is larger than m

+> Fib heap: O(nlgn + m) time

 ## Kruskal algorithm
 ![CS3230-5-17.PNG]({{site.baseurl}}/img/CS3230-5-17.PNG)

 Scan all edges in increasing order of weight and add the edge if both endpoints are in different components

+1. Start with the smallest edge
+2. Add the edge into the set
+3. Check the next smallest edge
+4. Check there is no cycle
+5. If no cycle, add the edge
+6. Repeat with 3

 ![CS3230-5-18.PNG]({{site.baseurl}}/img/CS3230-5-18.PNG)

 ### Code
 ![CS3230-5-19.PNG]({{site.baseurl}}/img/CS3230-5-19.PNG)

-### Analysis
+#### Analysis
 - After init sort which takes time O(mlogm), the complexity is dominated by teh total time taten UNION operation
+- For loop vertex: O(n)
+- For loop edge: O(M)
 - Each time the component label a vertex changes, the component of F containing the vertex frows by at least the factor of 2, thus each vertex label changes at most O(lgn) times
 - It follows the total time spent updating vertex labels is only O(nlgn)

+Adding n edges:
+- each edge each time, we change the label of O(n) vertices
+- When we do a merge, the count of the component will +1
+- The label will only change when the number increase x2 of the previous
+- Label change is lgn

 > 2040s:
 > - Find and union are both logn